Why Shop with Us

 Petcor Flea Spray contains Precor IGR, an insect growth regulator that targets fleas in the egg and larval stages of development.
 As a result, pre-adult fleas cannot produce new infestations of breeding, biting adults.

 Tips: Each bottle contains about 120 pump sprays.
 Use 1 to 2 pumps per pound that your pet weighs.
 Start at the head and work your way back to the tail rubbing it in as you go.
-For pets under 10 pounds, you should wet a towel or cloth and rub it in to the fur of your pet rather than spraying them directly.
-This product will kill adults on contact, but continues to protect by preventing flea eggs from hatching for up to 30 days.
-You should continue to apply as needed to kill adult fleas found on your pet.

 |Active Ingredient:||natural Pyrethrins plus Precor IGR|